 5. Delays due to release of cargo at destination

 Release of cargo at destination could also be delayed due to shipping line receiving original bills of lading without proper endorsements on the bill of lading..
-This is a very common occurrence and cause for demurrage and detention..
+This is also a very common occurrence and cause for demurrage and detention..

 For example, lets say a bill is consigned “To Order of Shipper” and the shipper has not endorsed the original bill of lading and this is only noticed at the time of original bill being surrendered at destination..
 This then means that the original bill of lading must be sent back to the shipper in order for them to endorse it and send it back..